-While the cauliflower curry is simmering, boil the cubed tofu in a pot of well-salted water for 2 minutes.
+While the curry is simmering, boil the cubed tofu in a pot of generously salted water for 2 minutes.
 Drain well.
-Simmer, covered, for 12-13 minutes, stirring occasionally, until cauliflower is fork-tender.

-Note: if you want to make the crispy tofu option, the step-by-step instructions are at the end of this section.
+Note: if you want to make the crispy tofu option, the step-by-step instructions are in the next section.

 When the cauliflower is fork-tender, add in the chopped spinach and garam masala to the curry.

-Stir until spinach is wilted.
-Nestle in the cooked tofu and add the cilantro and lemon juice.
+Once the spinach is wilted, nestle in the cooked tofu and add cilantro and lemon juice.

 Stir to coat the tofu, then take off the heat.

-Can I use crispy tofu in this curry?
+Can I use crispy tofu in this recipe?

 Yes!
 If you have a little extra time and want to take this curry to the next level, make the crispy pan-fried tofu instead of the boiled tofu.

-If you choose this method, batter the tofu before starting on the curry.
-Once you’ve added the cauliflower to the curry, you can start cooking the tofu.
+Order of operations: Batter the tofu before starting on the curry.
+Once you’ve added the cauliflower to the curry, start cooking the tofu.

-Stir together the lemon juice and plant milk for the buttermilk.
+Stir together the lemon juice and plant milk.
 Combine the ingredients for the breading in a bowl.
-Chop your defrosted tofu into 3/4″ cubes (2 cm cubes).
+Chop your defrosted tofu into 3/4″ (2 cm) cubes.

 Pour the buttermilk over the tofu and carefully toss to coat with a spatula.